A comparative study of $2d$ Ising model at different boundary conditions using Cellular Automata: Introduction

 The partition function in Boltzmann statistics is given by

-where $ \beta = \frac{1}{k_B T}$.
+where $ \beta = \frac{1}{k_B T}$, where $k_B$ is Boltzmann constant.
 If we consider a $8\times8$ lattice, the space of states $s$ has $2^{64}$ elements and it is a daunting task to compute $Z_{\beta}$.
-To find a concise formula for $Z_\beta$, the thermodynamic limit $N \rightarrow \infty$ is considered in analytical calculation.
-Basing on the tranfer matrix method with pbc, Onsager has solved the $2d$ Ising model \cite{Onsager:1944}.
-Kotecky et. al \cite{Kotecky:2001} have studied magnetization of the Ising model under minus fixed bc.
+To find a concise formula for $Z_\beta$, the thermodynamic limit $L \rightarrow \infty$ is considered in analytical calculation.
+Basing on the transfer matrix method with pbc, Onsager has solved the $2d$ Ising model \cite{1}.
+Kotecky et. al \cite{2} have studied magnetization of the Ising model under minus fixed bc.
 Still the $2d$ Ising model with other bcs are yet to be solved.
-So, here we consider five bcs to simulate $2d$ Ising model.
+So, here we consider five boundary conditions (bcs) to simulate $2d$ Ising model.

-Explicit formulation of the spontaneous magnetization of the $2d$ Ising model with pbc for $N \rightarrow \infty$ was carried out in reference \cite{McCoy:1973} and the magnetization $m_\beta$ in terms $\beta$ is found to be,
+Explicit formulation of the spontaneous magnetization of the $2d$ Ising model with pbc for $L \rightarrow \infty$ was carried out in reference \cite{3} and the magnetization $m_\beta$ in terms $\beta$ is found to be,

 where

 where $k_B = 1$ and $J = 1$ for a ferromagnetic substance.

 Magnetisation in terms of $T$ and $T_c$ is given by,